darrenburns/posting/README.md

 The UI, config, and request format is subject to change while the version specifier contains a `b` suffix.

-Some notable missing features include variables/environments, pre/post-request scripts, and the ability to send files.
+Some notable missing features include pre/post-request scripts, and the ability to send files.
+Also, some of the existing features are still being fleshed out.

 ## Installation